-Why do I need this bond?
+Why do I need a collection agency/debt collector bond?

-If the principal fails to comply with these terms, the bond covers any financial losses that occur as a result of the principal’s actions up to the full bond amount.
+If the principal fails to comply with these terms, the bond covers any financial losses that occur as a result of the principal’s actions, up to the full bond amount.
 The principal must reimburse the surety for all damages paid out.

 These bonds must be acknowledged by a notary public.